EHylands/homebridge-qolsys/README.md

 | Away | Arm Away, Exit Delay in config file
 | Home | Arm Stay, Exit Delay in config file

+### Arming Limitations
+The Control4 interface on the IQ panels is intended as a local integration for Control4 remotes, as such this integration acts as a 'local' keypad.
+This means that when arming Away, by default, if no perimiter doors are opened the Auto Stay setting will trigger and the arming state will switch to Stay (Home).
+This setting can be disabled globally in the IQ panel, however disabling it increases the risk of triggereing alarms in the event Away is accidentaly selected while at home.

+The IQ panels don't support directly transitioning from one armed state to another, you must first Disarm(Off) before you can arm as Stay(Home) or Away.
+Presently the HomeKit interface doesn't block attempting this behavior.

 ### Tips
 There are few things to be aware of in reguard to how HomeKit currenlty (iOS 16.0) represents security sensors.
 If a room only contains sensors, and no controllable devices, it won't display the room in the Home View.
 This includes the Default room created for newly added devices after initial bridge enrollment.
 Such rooms are still selectable from the list of rooms to view.
 When viewing any specific room you can see its associated sensors.
 A summary of all currently triggered sensors will be displayed when the Security category is selected in Home View.
 Sensors that aren't triggered won't display in the summary, so if you have no activity the summary will be empty.
 This behaviour is different from the summarys for Lights or Speakers & TV, which will show devices independent of state.
 When viwing the Security Summary, if multiple sensors of the same type are triggered selecting the sensor type will show a list of the triggered sensors.